Joao4569/farm_fresh/README.md

 Contains the following:

   - Each toast consists of a header, body and a close button.
-  - The success toast additinally contains code for displaying a summary of the users shopping cart, for review by the user, if items have been added to the cart.
+  - The success toast additionally contains code for displaying a summary of the users shopping cart, for review by the user, if items have been added to the cart.
   - The success toast also contains a link for the user to go to there shopping cart for a more detailed view.

 ### 404 Errors